1.844 miles / 2.967 km

 Alternatively, head south out of Warwick on McEvoy Street until you reach the roundabout, taking the second exit and continuing on the left fork onto to Old Stanthorpe Road.
 Then continue straight until you see the entrance to Warwick Park your right.

-Find the best hotel and flight deals near to Morgan Park Raceway:
+Find the best hotel and room deals near to Morgan Park Raceway: